wombleton/gitlaw-nz/acts/R/Retirement Villages Act 2003.md

     *   (b) includes a disclosure statement

+    _applicable auditing and assurance standard_ has the same meaning as in [section 5][153] of the Financial Reporting Act 2013

+    _applicable financial reporting standard_ has the same meaning as in [section 5][153] of the Financial Reporting Act 2013

+    _balance date_ has the same meaning as in [section 41][154] of the Financial Reporting Act 2013

     _capital sum_, in relation to a residential unit, means any of the following:

-    *   (a) any lump sum or sums payable for the right to occupy the unit (other than a sum that is a bond or rent within the meaning of [section 2][145] of the Residential Tenancies Act 1986):
+    *   (a) any lump sum or sums payable for the right to occupy the unit (other than a sum that is a bond or rent within the meaning of [section 2][155] of the Residential Tenancies Act 1986):

     *   (b) any periodical payment for the right to occupy the unit that, in respect of the period for which it is payable, substantially exceeds the total of---

-        *   (i) the amount that would be payable as a market rent for the unit under the [Residential Tenancies Act 1986][146] during that period if the unit were let under a tenancy to which that Act applies; and
+        *   (i) the amount that would be payable as a market rent for the unit under the [Residential Tenancies Act 1986][156] during that period if the unit were let under a tenancy to which that Act applies; and

         *   (ii) the lesser of the value of any services or facilities supplied to the resident during that period or the cost to the operator of that supply during that period

-    _code of practice_ means a code of practice approved by the Minister under [section 89][112]
+    _code of practice_ means a code of practice approved by the Minister under [section 89][120]

-    _code of residents' rights_ means the code of residents' right described in [Schedule 4][141]
+    _code of residents' rights_ means the code of residents' right described in [Schedule 4][149]

     _court_ means the High Court of New Zealand

     _deed of supervision_---

-    *   (a) means the document setting out the terms and conditions on which a statutory supervisor is appointed under [section 38][54]; and
+    *   (a) means the document setting out the terms and conditions on which a statutory supervisor is appointed under [section 38][62]; and

-    *   (b) includes a deed of participation relating to the supervision of a retirement village entered into before the commencement of [section 38][54], in accordance with the [Securities Act 1978][147] or any regulations made under that Act
+    *   (b) includes a deed of participation relating to the supervision of a retirement village entered into before the commencement of [section 38][62], in accordance with the [Securities Act 1978][157] or any regulations made under that Act

     _disclosure statement_, in relation to a retirement village, means a written document that---

-    *   (a) contains all the information that it is required to contain by [Schedule 2][139], any applicable code of practice, and regulations made under this Act; and
+    *   (a) contains all the information that it is required to contain by [Schedule 2][147], any applicable code of practice, and regulations made under this Act; and

     *   (b) states that it is a disclosure statement for the purposes of this Act

     _facilities_, in relation to a retirement village, means facilities of a shared or communal kind provided in the retirement village for the benefit of residents of the retirement village and includes recreational facilities and amenities

+    _financial statements_ has the same meaning as in [section 6][158] of the Financial Reporting Act 2013

     _former resident_ means a person---